sudheerkosanam/node-mongo-d3/README.md

 Steps to follow:

-1.Install MongoDB
+1. Install MongoDB
-2.Insert the data into mongoDB as given in the blog 3.Install Nodejs and NPM
+2. Insert the data into mongoDB as given in the blog
+3. Install Nodejs and NPM
-4.Navigate to the node-mongo-d3 directory using command prompt and run npm install, this will install the dependencies 5.Navigate to the node-mongo-d3 directory using command prompt and run npm start In your browser go to localhost:3000
+4. Navigate to the node-mongo-d3 directory using command prompt and run npm install, this will install the dependencies
+5. Navigate to the node-mongo-d3 directory using command prompt and run npm start In your browser go to localhost:3000